berfarah/interactor-schema/README.md

 ### Multiple Schemas

 In the case of multiple schemas being provided only the first one will be used (others will be discarded).
-The idea is that you should have clarity before you run an `Interactor` chain what information will be set.
+The idea is that you should know upfront what attributes will be needed.

 Modifying the schema in the middle of the chain could result in confusing behavior.